 Ice breaker #19: Simon Says…

 You certainly play the game Simon Says at least once in your childhood.
 But have you played in via virtual meeting?
 This is how it works online.
 One player takes the role of “Simon” and gives a command starting with Simon saying and issuing an action and all players have to obey.
-Those who fail to follow the command will be out and others continue around the circle, and the next person makes a statement.
+Those who fail to follow the command will be out, others continue around the circle, and the next person makes a statement.
 For example, Simon says “touch your ear”.

 Ice breaker #20: Trivia Game